Proof of Concept: What It is and How to Do It Right

 As you analyze the research, look for common characteristics that can be grouped to form unique customer personas.
 When determining how much information you should include in personas, think about what you would expect to see on a dating site or what you might learn from a short conversation on the subway.

-Here’s what this example brand persona could look like:
+Here’s what this buyer persona example could look like:

 If you have a new company, it’s okay to make some educated guesses.
 Think about your ideal customer, and use empathy and logical conclusions to speculate about what may motivate them to make purchases.
 Ask the following questions:

-With this information, you can begin to create your groupings of customers and develop brand personas.
+With this information, you can begin grouping your customers and creating buyer personas.
 As your company grows and you start to acquire new customers, you can use real data to create new brand personas or to better inform the ones that you already created.

 Remember that none of this information is permanent.
 The analytics on your customers are constantly updating and changing, so it’s crucial to check in with your customers and analytics tools periodically.
 Over time, your customers’ needs may change.
 You may need to add new buyer personas as you introduce products and services, or as consumer interests shift.